Datatilsynet (Norway) - 20/03293

 |Initial Contributor:||Rie Aleksandra Walle|

-The Norwegian DPA has requested the Directorate of Correctional Service to establish records of processing activities, explain controller roles and responsibilities and document their internal controls.
+The Norwegian DPA has requested the Directorate of Correctional Service to establish records of processing activities as per Article 30 GDPR, explain controller roles and responsibilities and document their internal controls.

 English Summary[edit | edit source]

 On their own initiative, the Norwegian DPA requested information from the Directorate of Norwegian Correctional Service (DCS) regarding their processing of personal data, specifically an overview of such processing (equivalent to Article 30 GDPR) for purposes related to the Execution of Sentences Act, and details about the controller, the various processing activities in the correctional services, as well as a description of the roles and responsibilities internally.